Protect Civic Space

 • Freedom of expression, association, or peaceful assembly

-• E.g., threats, restrictions on protests, surveillance
+For example: threats, restrictions on protests, surveillance

 • Legal or administrative conditions